Yongkang Street, Taipei for Foodies: Best Teahouses, Mango Ice, and More

 Yongkang Beef Noodles is an institution.

 Another half block past it is Yongkang Beef Noodles (永康牛肉麵).
-Some say this is one of Taipei’s best, but opinions on this will vary wildly.
-I can’t speak for it, as I don’t eat beef, but it’s been attraction devotees of one of Taiwan’s quintessential dishes since 1963.
+Some say this is one of the best beef noodle shops in Taipei, but opinions on this will vary wildly.
+It has been attraction devotees of one of Taiwan’s quintessential dishes since 1963.

 While Yongkang Street used to be lined with dessert shops specializing in mango shaved ice, there are only two left ever since COVID stole away all the tourists.
 Smoothie House (思慕昔本館) is the first and most obvious one, especially since they’ve put up massive adds lining the walls of Dongmen MRT Exit 6, displaying their range of mountain-sized shaved ice desserts.
 You can even pre-order your Smoothie House dessert here.